-While Intermittent Fasting might seem like the hot new health trend, it is actually a practice that has been around for centuries and is rooted in the 5,000+ year old holistic system of Ayurveda, the knowledge or science of life.
+While intermittent fasting is a hot new health trend, it is actually a practice that has been around thousands of year and is rooted in Ayurveda.

 Intermittent Fasting, Ayurveda, and the Digestive System